Agoric/documentation/main/REPL/board.md

 Errors:
 - If the `id` value is not a string, errors with the message "id must be string" and a log of the failing `id` that was passed in.
 - If the `id` value has too few digits, errors with the message "id must consist of at least 3 digits".
-- If the `id` value is , errors with the message "id is probably a typo, cannot verify CRC".
+- If the `id` value has a different CRC value than the stored one, errors with the message "id is probably a typo, cannot verify CRC".
 - If the `id` value is not in the Board, errors with the message "board does not have id: [id]".
 ```js
 // Continuing from the example above in getValue(), the id returns its associated value